wildfly-extras/wildfly-camel-book/javaee/jms.md

 ### Camel route configuration
 The following JMS producer and consumer examples make use of WildFly's embedded HornetQ sever to publish and consume messages to and from destinations.

 The examples also use CDI in conjunction with the camel-cdi component.
-JMS ConnectionFactory istances are injected into the Camel RouteBuilder through JNDI lookups.
+JMS ConnectionFactory instances are injected into the Camel RouteBuilder through JNDI lookups.

 #### JMS Producer